awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-container-insights.md

 CloudWatch Container Insights collects, aggregates, and summarizes metrics and logs from your containerized applications and microservices\.
 The metrics include utilization for resources such as CPU, memory, disk, and network\.
 The metrics are available in CloudWatch automatic dashboards\.
 For a full list of Amazon ECS Container Insights metrics, see [Amazon ECS Container Insights Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-metrics-ECS.html) in the *Amazon CloudWatch User Guide*\.

 Operational data is collected as performance log events\.
-These are entries that use a structured JSON schema that enables high\-cardinality data to be ingested and stored at scale\.
+These are entries that use a structured JSON schema for high\-cardinality data to be ingested and stored at scale\.
 From this data, CloudWatch creates higher\-level aggregated metrics at the cluster, service, and task level as CloudWatch metrics\.
 For more information, see [Amazon ECS Container Insights metrics;](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-metrics-ECS.html) in the *Amazon CloudWatch User Guide*\.

 **Important**
 Metrics collected by CloudWatch Container Insights are charged as custom metrics\.
 For more information about CloudWatch pricing, see [CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing/)\.
 Amazon ECS also provides monitoring metrics that are provided at no additional cost\.
 For more information, see [Amazon ECS CloudWatch metrics](cloudwatch-metrics.md)\.